Understanding child injuries

 The most common causes of child injuries in Australia are:

-The most common causes of child deaths in Australia are:
+The most common causes of child deaths from injuries in Australia are:

 - road accidents